Summer break | City College Times

 After a crazy school year, summer break is finally here.
 Be proud of yourself for furthering your education remotely.

 Classes will resume on August 30 and late start classes will start either in September, October or November.
-To view the list of classes, click the following links: https://evcwebs.sjeccd.edu/schedule/fall/sjcc-fall.asp and http://evcwebs.sjeccd.edu/schedule/fall/sjcc-late-start.asp.
+To view the list of classes, view the following links: https://evcwebs.sjeccd.edu/schedule/fall/sjcc-fall.asp and http://evcwebs.sjeccd.edu/schedule/fall/sjcc-late-start.asp.

 SJCC wishes everyone a great and safe summer.
-We hope to see you in fall!
+We hope to see you all in fall!

 My name is Vanessa Tran.
 I am a 20-year-old aspiring writer that loves to write about current news and poetry!
 I've taken journalism/media classes in the...